madhur-dhama/flask-home-server/README.md

 # 🧩 Flask Home Server

-A **lightweight Flask-based Home server** for Linux that lets you **browse, upload, download, delete, and organize files** right from your web browser.
+A **lightweight local file server** built with Flask for Linux.
+Browse, upload, download, delete, and organize your files — all from your web browser.
-Works entirely offline — perfect for sharing files between your **laptop and phone** on the same Wi-Fi network.
+Works entirely **offline** on your **local Wi-Fi**, perfect for quick file sharing between your **laptop and phone**.

+---

 ## 🚀 Features

-- 📂 Browse files and folders
+- 📂 Browse files & folders
 - ⬆️ Upload files (up to **15 GB**)
-- ⬇️ Download directly via browser
+- ⬇️ Download directly from the browser
 - 🗑️ Delete files or folders
 - 🪄 Create new folders
 - 📱 Mobile-friendly interface
 - ⚡ Works locally — no internet required
-- 🧰 Single-file app (just run `app.py`)
+- 🧰 Single-file app (`app.py`)

+---

 ## ⚙️ How It Works

-The app starts a **Flask web server** that shares a folder named `shared/`.
+Runs a small **Flask web server** that serves the `shared/` folder.
-When running, it provides a clean browser interface to manage files over your local network.
+You can manage your files through a clean, web-based interface accessible from any device on your Wi-Fi.

+---

 ## 🛠️ Setup

-### 1. Clone this repository
+### 1. Clone this repo
 ```bash
 git clone https://github.com/madhur-dhama/flask-home-server.git
 cd flask-home-server